Random-Software-Repo/piper/README.md

 -  Gnu Make (make on most if not all linux distrobutions, gmake on FreeBSD)

 ### To compile:

   Run `make build` or `cargo build --release`

 ### To install:

   Run `sudo make install` or `sudo make install dir=/an/alternate/path/for/piper`

+### To generate a config file:

+  Run `piper -p > piper.json`
+  Edit the resulting file to your requirements.
+  Copy the file to /usr/local/etc/znappr/piper.json Ensure that the permissions on each segment of /usr/local/etc/znappr/piper.json are accessible to the user running piper.

 ## Running